-Wanna know how to brighten unfinished basement?
 There are many unfinished basement lighting ideas that you can use to create a comfortable, pleasant space in your unfinished basement.
-You may be wondering what type of light fixtures should be used for an unfinished ceiling or how recessed lighting can help finish the look of your unfinished basement.
-This post will discuss some great ways to light an unfinished ceiling as well as an open ceiling and give examples on how to make the most out of your lighting design for your DIY media room or craft room!
+You may be wondering what type of light fixtures should be used for an unfinished ceiling or how recessed lighting can help finish the look of your unfinished basement?

 Here are our ideas, tips and recommendations when it comes to how to light up an unfinished basement!

-Here are some basement lighting for unfinished basements ideas.
+Here are some great ideas for unfinished basement lighting.

 One of the easiest ways to light an unfinished basement is by placing task lighting below eye level.
 It provides bright and direct illumination for a specific area without taking up too much space or over-illuminating your basement, which can be distracting.
 A good example of this type of lighting would be track lighting systems, floor lamps with flexible necks that